erobertsdev/erobertsdev/README.md

 - :calendar: - 8+ Years of Experience in IT
 - :hourglass: - 4 Years of Learning Software Development resulting in a...
 - :mortar_board: - B.S. in Software Development in 2022 :tada:
-- :seedling: - Current Focus: Become a Java Master :coffee:
+- :seedling: - Current Focus: Become a Java Master :coffee: and write code for a living!